Documentation

 func (*FD) Raw ¶

-Raw returns the underlying file descriptor as an int32.
+Raw returns the underlying file descriptor number as an int32.
 Returns -1 if the FD is invalid or closed.

 func (*FD) Read ¶